-The firmware in the switcher units is contained on a FLASH EPROM.
-From time to time firmware updates will be provided to add additional features to the units.
+The firmware in the downstream keyer units is contained on a FLASH EPROM.
+Occasionally, firmware updates will be provided to add additional features to the units.
 The router unit and the keyer unit each have their own firmware and each must be updated separately if required.
 The keyer unit update can be initiated using either the front panel or the terminal program method.
 As the router unit has no front panel it can only be initiated using the terminal program method.